 Kate Still Feisty

 With her new understanding, Kate’s actions and words begin to change, but not her personality.
-She may have stopped her temper tantrums and her cruelty towards others, but she is still feisty.
-This is proven in several scenes.
-One of the best scenes to reflect this would be prior to Kate’s arrival at her father’s house as Petruchio and her are on their walk.
+She may have stopped her temper tantrums and cruelty towards others, but she is still feisty.
+One of the best scenes to reflect this would be before Kate arrives at her father’s house as Petruchio and her are on their walk.
 He tries to make the point that she should be in submission to him as he refers to the sun as the moon and the moon as the sun.
 She recognizes his argumentativeness as playfulness, and she reacts with a similar elaborate rant of her own.
 This speech addresses his absurdity by saying, “But sun it is not when you say it is not, / And the moon changes even as your mind” (V.i.20-21).
-If she had been completely broken of spirit, she would have simply agreed without an elaborate speech.
-But instead, she made a show of the nonsensicalness.
-If this is not evidence enough, you see her still argumentative nature when she says, “And so it shall be still for Katherine” (V.i.22).
-By not accepting the nickname Petruchio has given to her, she proves that she still is independent of him.
-She is capable of being a submissive wife, but be her own person as well.
+She would have agreed without an elaborate speech if she were utterly broken of spirit.
+But instead, she made a show of nonsensicalness.
+If this is not evidenced enough, you see her still argumentative nature when she says, “And so it shall be still for Katherine” (V.i.22).
+Not accepting the nickname Petruchio has given to her proves that she still is independent of him.
+She is capable of being a submissive wife but being her person.

 Later in the same scene, the playfulness is further shown as they approach Lucentia’s father.
-She does not need to say anything when Petruchio makes the ridiculous claim that the man is really a woman.
+She does not need to say anything when Petruchio makes the ridiculous claim that the man is a woman.
 Instead, she plays the game with Petruchio by calling the man a “young budding virgin, fair and fresh and sweet” (V.i.36).
-The fact that she is willing to go along with his outlandish remarks and humiliate a man she has never met proves she has not lost her spunk.
+She is willing to go along with his outlandish remarks and humiliate a man she has never met, proving she has not lost her spunk.

 The Play Taming of the Shrew